 With over 80% of the economy based on services, Cyprus has a wide range of expertise and experience to cater to the needs of international business.
 For companies and individuals requiring an ideal location to structure their investments into Europe, the Middle East and Africa, as well as Russia and Eastern Europe, Cyprus offers unique benefits that have already attracted thousands of companies.
 Key activities include international business structures such as holding and finance companies, shipping companies, forex and investment firms, trusts and investment funds.
 The most dominant activities include using Cyprus as a holding and finance company jurisdiction, thanks to the numerous tax benefits provided under Cypriot law.
-Cyprus has proven itself a resilient and dynamic business centre, despite being one of the smallest economies in the European Union.
-Although the country is still recovering from a recession, the professional services sector has proven formidable and grew by 5% on average in 2015, compared with 1% for the economy as a whole.
-Cyprus continues to offer one of the most business-friendly, international and cost-effective environments in the EU and with hydrocarbons exploration in its waters gaining momentum and drawing significant foreign investment, Cyprus’ energy know-how and service base are set to expand further.
+Cyprus has proven itself a resilient and dynamic business centre, and although it is one of the smallest EU member states it has one of the fastest growing economies in the European Union.
+The country continues to offer one of the most pro-business, international and cost-effective environments in Europe and with hydrocarbons exploration in its waters gaining momentum and drawing significant foreign investment, Cyprus’ energy know-how and service base are also set to expand further.

 Holding & Trading Companies

 Cypriot banks have demonstrated their resilience in the wake of the financial crisis and most industry professionals believe the overhaul of the industry and its institutions has produced a more efficient banking sector.
-Successful recapitalisations, credit rating upgrades and positive 2016 bank results have marked an end to the prolonged uncertainty and the sector is opening up to new opportunities and attracting significant foreign investors.
+Successful recapitalisations, credit rating upgrades and positive bank results have marked a new beginning for the sector, which is opening up to expanding opportunities and attracting significant foreign investment.
 Cyprus’ banking sector is comprised of two tiers: domestically- oriented banks and international banks.
-The main domestic credit institutions include; Bank of Cyprus, Cooperative Central Bank, Hellenic Bank and RCB Bank.
-International banks have long been attracted to the island for its fiscal regime and to use Cyprus as a launch pad into high-growth markets.
+The main domestic credit institutions include Bank of Cyprus, Cooperative Central Bank, Hellenic Bank and RCB Bank.
 The list of banks of foreign origin in Cyprus consists of around 30 institutions, which mainly carry out international banking business and have limited interaction with the domestic Cypriot economy.
 Banking in Cyprus is regulated by the Central Bank of Cyprus and the European Central Bank, and is fully harmonised with EU legislation and directives, while commercial banking arrangements and practices follow the British model.

 Favourable Trust Regime

-An increasing number of highnet- worth individuals are discovering Cyprus as the ideal place to live and work through a number of flexible and competitively priced structures combining investment flexibility with tax advantages.
+An increasing number of high-net-worth individuals are discovering Cyprus as the ideal place to live and work, through a number of flexible and competitively priced structures combining investment flexibility with tax advantages.
 Cyprus is also attracting wealthy individuals wishing to relocate to the island and take advantage of favourable citizenship and residency schemes.
-With an extensive banking network and with the availability of a variety of investment vehicles, Cyprus is a natural hub for wealth management and family offices.
+With an extensive banking network and the availability of a variety of investment vehicles, Cyprus is a natural hub for wealth management and family offices.

 As one of the most valuable assets for businesses, choosing the right Intellectual Property (IP) regime is becoming increasingly vital.
 With an effective tax rate of 2.5%, Cyprus offers one of the most attractive IP locations in the EU.
 The IP Box Scheme is a package of incentives and tax exemptions for income from intellectual property rights, intended to encourage investment in research and development.
 The Cyprus corporate income tax rate at 12.5% would normally apply to 100% of net profits produced.
 However, following the applicable tax exemptions, only 20% of the profits will be taxed.
 Cyprus’ efficient IP tax regime coupled with the protection offered by EU and all major IP treaties and protocols to which Cyprus is signatory, establishes the country as a highly attractive jurisdiction for the acquisition or development of IP assets.

-Cyprus is the world’s top regulator of binary options with the best brokers in the business, such as 24Option, Banc de Binary and OXMarkets, operating from the country and licenced by the Cyprus Securities and Exchanges Commission (CySEC).
-The key to the country’s success in attracting binary options brokers to locate in Cyprus can be attributed to the fact that CySEC was the first financial regulator to include binary options in the MiFID definition of financial instruments and as a consequence regulate the investment firms offering this product.
-Today, Cyprus’ binary options laws and brokers are some of the best in the world, and the jurisdiction continues to attract increasing numbers of firms seeking a CySEC license.
+Cyprus is the world’s top regulator of binary options with the some of the best brokers in the business operating from the country and licenced by the Cyprus Securities and Exchanges Commission (CySEC).
+The key to the country’s success in attracting binary options brokers to locate to Cyprus can be attributed to the fact that CySEC was the first financial regulator to include binary options in the MiFID definition of financial instruments and as a consequence regulate the investment firms offering this product.
+Today, Cyprus’ binary options laws and brokers are some of the best in the world, and the jurisdiction continues to upgrade regulation and attract increasing numbers of firms seeking a CySEC license.
 As part of its continuous effort to enhance information disclosure, investor awareness and to improve supervision, CySEC has decided to formally bring binary options under its supervision, with the purpose of ensuring the maximum possible degree of investor protection.

 Companies have long been attracted to Cyprus for a number of factors, and not all are tax-related.
 Cyprus has a high-quality of life, excellent infrastructure and the lowest crime rate in Europe.
-Business service fees are competitive and the quality is internationally recognised.
+Fees are competitive and the quality of service is internationally recognised.
 Thanks to its location, Cyprus also enjoys business-friendly time zones, enabling international companies to do business with the East in the morning, Europe throughout the day and with the West in the afternoon.
-The country has a fully digital national network and a reliable, high-speed connectivity to other economies via satellite and fibre optic submarine cable systems.
+The country has a fully digital national network and a reliable, high-speed connectivity to other jurisdictions via satellite and fibre optic submarine cable systems.
 Its modern road network, extensive port facilities and two international airports, make travel and transport in and beyond Cyprus fast and economical.
-Cyprus’ offering of specialised and internationally-recognised services, unrivalled access to key markets along with rewarding business opportunities has proven attractive for decades and continues to cater to the diverse needs of international companies and individuals.
-Its sophisticated business infrastructure, advantageous and transparent regulatory environment coupled with the current structural reforms is set to further boost Cyprus’ reputation as an international centre of business excellence.
+Cyprus’ offering of specialised and internationally recognised services, unrivalled access to key markets along with rewarding business opportunities has proven attractive for decades and continues to cater to the diverse needs of international companies and individuals – solidifying Cyprus’ reputation as an international centre of business excellence.